-Where the 2m social distancing measure is not possible, the 1m plus risk mitigation could include the following:
+Where the 2 metres social distancing measure is not possible, the 1m plus risk mitigation could include the following:

-- Minimise the frequency and time workers are within two metres of each other - Workers should work side by side, or facing away from each other, rather than face to face - Regularly clean common touchpoints (doors, buttons, handles, vehicle cabs, tools, equipment etc.) - Increase ventilation in enclosed spaces - Workers should wash their hands before and after using any equipment Isolate Keep groups of workers: - Together in teams e.g. do not change workers within teams
+- Minimise the frequency and time workers are within 2 metres of each other - Workers should work side by side, or facing away from each other, rather than face to face - Regularly clean common touchpoints (doors, buttons, handles, vehicle cabs, tools, equipment, forklift etc.) - Increase ventilation in enclosed spaces (e.g., by opening windows) - Workers should wash their hands before and after using any equipment.